-Safeguarding: The Designated Teacher (Headteacher, Mrs Jodie Flynn) has specific safeguarding responsibility.
-She is also responsible for the managing of the Pupil Premium Grant and Children in Care funding.
+Safeguarding: The Designated Safeguarding Lead is our Headteacher, Mrs Jodie Flynn.
+She is supported by the two Assistant Headteachers Miss Tamsin Cocks and Mrs lesley osborne as Deputy Designated Safeguarding Leads.
+Mrs Flynn is also responsible for the managing of the Pupil Premium Grant and Children in Care funding.